denali-js/core/guides/actions.md

 request includes an Accept header with a mime-type other than `*/*`, it will attempt to find the responder that best matches that type.

-Responders are methods on your Action that start with `respond`.
+Responders are methods on your Action whose name starts with `respond`.
 So, for example, to respond to an HTML request (`Accept: text/html`), define a `respondToHtml()` method on your Action.
 It will be invoked, instead of `respond()`.